cognitionswitch/cognitionswitch.github.io/_posts/2020-03-07-prospect-theory.md

 In addition, when the probabilities associated with each outcome sum to 1, and when the outcomes of a lottery are either both positive or both negative, Prospect Theory represents the outcome closest to zero as a certain result and the difference between the more extreme outcome and the less extreme outcome is mutiplied by the weighting function of the probability associated with the more extreme outcome.
 This formulation aligns with intuition and agrees with decision outcomes observed by respondents as illustrated in problems below.

 A number of decision phenomena relate to the value function alone.
-Consider first, the following decision problems.
+Consider:

 - Problem 3